 How you can help yourself with your anorexia

-- Anorexia usually needs more organised help from a clinic or therapist.
-It is still worth getting as much information as you can about the options, so that you can make the best choices for yourself
+Anorexia usually needs more organised help from a clinic or specialist eating disorder therapist.
+It is still worth getting as much information as you can about the options so that you can make the best choices.

 - Make two lists – one of what your eating disorder has given you, one of what you have lost through it.
 A self-help book can help you with this.

-- Don’t weigh yourself more than once a week.
+- Weigh yourself more than once a week.

-- Don’t spend time checking your body and looking at yourself in the mirror.
-Nobody is perfect.
-The longer you look at yourself, the more likely you are to find something you don’t like.
+- Spend time checking your body and looking at yourself in the mirror.
+Nobody is perfect and the longer you look at yourself, the more likely you are to find something you don’t like.
 Constant checking can make the most attractive person unhappy with the way they look.

-- Don’t cut yourself off from family and friends.
+- Cut yourself off from family and friends.
 You may want to because they think you are too thin, but they can be a lifeline.

 Please call us on 020 7535 7700 to find out how we can help you.